What does the Children’s Community Nursing Team do?

-The Children’s Community Nursing Team work across the boroughs of Halton and St Helen’s and are part of Bridgewater Community Healthcare NHS Trust.
+The Children’s Community Nursing Team work across Halton and are part of Bridgewater Community Healthcare NHS Foundation Trust.

 Who does the service provide for?

-The Children’s Community Nursing Team provides support to children and young people aged 0- 19 years with complex health needs across Halton and St Helen’s.
+The Children’s Community Nursing Team provides support to children and young people aged 0- 19 years with complex health needs across Halton.

 To make a referral contact the team to discuss the service and support required.